 How to Transform Your Body With Technology This Summer

 If your goal is to get back in shape this year, you may want to consider a new and high-tech method rather than renewing your gym membership.
 There are tons of online options for getting the motivation and guidance you need to get in shape, including apps and web-based fitness platforms.
-CareDash spoke to the creators of some of the latest apps as well as longstanding successful fitness tech companies who want to prove to you that you don’t need a gym membership or to hire an expensive personal trainer in order to become your healthiest and fittest self.
-Here are 7 fitness platforms you should try in 2017.
+CareDash spoke to the creators of some of the latest apps as well as longstanding successful fitness tech companies who want to prove to you that you don’t need a gym membership or to hire an expensive personal trainer to become your healthiest and fittest self.
+Here are seven fitness platforms you should try in 2017.

 1. Jillian Michaels: The App

 Have you ever wished you could have a celebrity trainer such as Jillian Michaels from The Biggest Loser?
 Now you can, right in your back pocket.
-Jillian’s new app offers users customized workouts with how-to videos from Jillian, expert guidance and motivation, as well as healthy meal plans with recipes.
+Jillian’s new app offers users customized workouts with how-to videos from Jillian, expert guidance, and motivation, as well as healthy meal plans with recipes.

 “One of the best things about my app is that it is fully customizable,” said Jillian.
 “The app also has a workout generator, that allows you to have me customize your workout.
 You can choose your fitness level, the body parts you want to train, and how long you want to train for and I create a workout for you based on your goals.
-And, it’s completely interactive so you can swap out exercises to personalize your workout.”
+And, it’s completely interactive, so you can swap out exercises to personalize your workout.”

 If working out on a phone or tablet app isn’t right for you, but you still want to train with Jillian Michaels, you can check out her web-based fitness site, FitFusion.
-Designed for users of any level and multiple fitness interests, FitFusion gives users access to training in all kinds of workouts, including yoga, bootcamp, Pilates, dance, barre, weight lifting, calisthenics, HIIT, kickboxing, indoor cycling, pre and postnatal and more.
+Designed for users of any level and multiple fitness interests, FitFusion gives users access to training in all kinds of workouts, including yoga, boot camp, Pilates, dance, barre, weight lifting, calisthenics, HIIT, kickboxing, indoor cycling, pre and postnatal and more.